kimmikirino/frontend-sample-test/README.md

 ## Bonus

-1. Use some state managing solution;
-2. Unit tests or any other test you think is important.
+- Unit tests or any other test you think is important.
-3. Find repos by any user.
+- Find repos by any user.
-4. When a repo is clicked show a new page with the last 10 commits related to that repo;
+- When a repo is clicked show a new page with the last 10 commits related to that repo;
-5. Create a search field to filter the commits by the term inserted into the field;
+- Create a search field to filter the commits by the term inserted into the field;
-6. Show us your work through your commit history;
+- Show us your work through your commit history;
-7. Host the website on the service of your choice;
+- Host the website on the service of your choice;

+### React
+- Use some state managing solution;
+- Hooks

+### Angular
+- Angular Conventions
+- Use Interface
+- Component files separation

+## Evaluation criteria

+Code organization
+Code readability
+Commit history - structure and quality in english Component-based structure
+Libraries used
+Reusable Components
+ES6 features

 ## Questions or Problems?